-Jill Chivers of Shop Your Wardrobe and I discussed some of our mental processes in putting together outfits each day here.
+Jill Chivers of 16 Style Types and I discussed some of our mental processes in putting together outfits each day here.
 We talked generally about how we think about what to wear and then in a broad way how we made decisions.

 But I know you also want to know, what are the exact steps and thoughts we go through to put together outfits, so we are sharing here examples of this for you to enjoy, take as inspiration, or think “wow I do it so differently”.
 And of course, there is no one-way of approaching this process.